IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 Objects are good for cases where every possibility is accounted for.
 But this isn't the case for `collectiblePrices`.
 Here, we are only specifying the prices for _some_ of the collectibles in the game.
 If a collectible isn't in the list, we'll probably want to ignore it, or give it a default value, or something along those lines.

-In this example, what `collectiblePrices` _really_ represents is a _map_ of a specific collectible type to a price.
-Unlike Lua, TypeScript has a `Map` data type.
+In this example, what `collectiblePrices` _really_ represents is a [_map_](https://en.wikipedia.org/wiki/Associative_array) of a specific collectible type to a price.
+Unlike Lua, TypeScript has a built-in `Map` data type.
 So, the example would be better written like this:

 ```ts
 const collectiblePrices = new Map<number, CollectiblePrice>([